 Stir until the ingredients begin to stick together.
 Add the syrup and flavorings.
 Now, work into a moist paste with your hands.
 The fondant will look shiny and be soft when it is ready, a bit like uncooked shortbread.

 3. Place wax paper on a cookie sheet and place it beside the bowl of fondant.
-Pick up one teaspoon of fondant (not too much), form a ball, press a cherry into the ball and roll between your palms, until the fondant covers the cherry; watch the video.
+Pick up one teaspoon of fondant (not too much), form a ball, press a cherry into the ball, and roll between your palms, until the fondant covers the cherry; watch the video.
 Sit the fondant-covered cherry on the wax papered pan and proceed.
 Once a sheet is covered, place the tray in a freezer and continue with another tray.

-4. Once all of the cherries have been wrapped in fondant and are in the freezer, place a double boiler on the stove with water in the lower pot.
+4. Once all the cherries have been wrapped in fondant and are in the freezer, place a double boiler on the stove with water in the lower pot.
 Place the wax in the bottom of the top pot first, followed by the Baker’s chocolate and then the Jersey Milk chocolate.
 Stir, often, until the mixture is smooth.
-Once the chocolate mixture is completely melted, turn the element down to medium low, and bring a tray of fondant-covered cherries to the side of the stove.
+Once the chocolate mixture is completely melted, turn the element down to medium-low, and bring a tray of fondant-covered cherries to the side of the stove.
 Holding each cherry by its stem, dip into the chocolate.
 You will need to lift your chocolate cherries out quickly and allow them to drip for a second.
 This is demonstrated in the video titled Making Cherry Chocolates.
-Once the chocolate stops dripping, place the chocolate covered treat back onto the wax paper covered tray.
+Once the chocolate stops dripping, place the chocolate covered treat back onto the wax paper-covered tray.
 The cold cherries cool the chocolate almost instantly.
-Put the chocolates back in the freezer, until you are ready to package them.
+Put the chocolates back in the freezer until you are ready to package them.

 NOTE: I save clear plastic egg cartons all year.
 I wash them and fill each dip with tiny paper candy cups.
 These are like petite muffin liners.
-I place a chocolate in each cup, bring the two egg carton covers over them, and tie a beautiful ribbon around the package.
+I place one chocolate in each cup, bring the two egg carton covers over them, and tie a beautiful ribbon around the package.

 Your recipe should provide you with about 120 chocolates.
 A gift of 12 is a major gift!